Aliases for MLYCD Gene

 MLYCD (Malonyl-CoA Decarboxylase) is a Protein Coding gene.
 Diseases associated with MLYCD include malonyl-coa decarboxylase deficiency and combined malonic and methylmalonic aciduria.
-Among its related pathways are Metabolism and Metabolism.
+Among its related pathways are Metabolism and Propanoate metabolism.
 GO annotations related to this gene include receptor binding and malonyl-CoA decarboxylase activity.
 An important paralog of this gene is ENSG00000260300.

 UniProtKB/Swiss-Prot for MLYCD Gene